xoathx/ServerTCP/README.md

 # ServerTCP
-Project with the implementation of the TSP server for term paper
+Project with the implementation of the TCP server for term paper